-The picture at the top of the page is of an M-16.
+The picture at the top of the page is of an M-16 variant.
 This is a military-issue automatic weapon that has been used by the U.S. Military for decades.
 This particular model is a carbine, which means it’s shorter than some others.
 This makes it lighter and easier to use at close range.
 It is not designed for hunting or target practice, but rather for shooting people in wartime.
-It is fully automatic, meaning that one can fire an entire clip by holding down the trigger.
+It is fully automatic, meaning that one can fire an entire ammo load by holding down the trigger.
 As a result, it is classified as an “Assault Rifle” or “Military Rifle”.
 It is not a “Machine Gun”; those are much larger, and are generally designed for vehicles or infantry teams.
 This weapon is fed from a magazine, usually holding 20-30 rounds.
 In the U.S., these are illegal and always have been.

 The above is a picture of an AR-15, also a carbine model.
 This looks very similar to the military-issue M-16 and operates in much the same way; it was designed to.
 Similarities include the collapsible stock, the pistol grip, and the distinctive front sight.
 One major difference, however, is that it cannot be fired automatically; instead, it requires a separate pull of the trigger for each round fired.
 This means it is classified as a “Semi-Automatic Rifle”.
 It is not an “Assault Rifle”.
 Ammunition is fed from a detachable magazine in a variety of sizes; the one shown holds 30 rounds.